ashB100/number-bonds/README.md

 ##How it works.

-###Players can choose to do:
+###Players can choose to play:
-* "Story of Numbers" - presents numbers between 2-10 as a story of that number, players have to enter every combination that adds up to that number.
+* "Story of Numbers", which presents numbers between 2-10 as a stories and players have to enter every combination that adds up to that number.

 E.g. Story of Two
      0 + 2 = 2